 Mark Stephens: an extremely experienced lawyer who is not afraid to roll up his sleeves, and who gives bold advice where needed.
 Mark’s commitment to his clients is unsurpassed.

-Mark is a solicitor with expertise in constitutional, human rights, IP, media and regulatory work, defamation, privacy, media, art and cultural property, data protection and freedom of information, trusts litigation, intellectual property and international arbitration disputes.
+Mark is a solicitor with an expertise in constitutional, human rights, IP, media and regulatory work, defamation, privacy, media, art and cultural property, data protection and freedom of information, trusts litigation, intellectual property and international arbitration disputes.

 Mark has created a niche in international comparative media law and regulation.
 He acts in judicial reviews, Privy Council cases- Ultimate Appeal Court for parts of the Commonwealth, as well as, regulatory cases and inquiries.

 Mark practices before every level of court in England and Wales and also abroad before international tribunals and courts.
 He is also a Privy Council agent regularly working with a range of overseas lawyers.
 Mark is a qualified mediator.

 He can also assist clients in jurisdictions outside of the UK and has been retained by a number of governments to advise and to represent their interests including, Republic of Cyprus, Jamaica, Libya, Mauritius, and the Russian Republic.

 He has been appointed by the Foreign Secretary to the FCO Free Expression advisory board and the Lord Chancellor to be a Champion for the Community Legal Service.
 Mark became board chair of Internews Europe, an international charity dedicated to freedom of expression and trusted media in 2018.